DiversiTree project

 Mature veteran trees enhance the city’s resilience to climate change and extreme weather.
 They absorb large amounts of carbon dioxide and help regulate urban temperatures.
 They also help to reduce stormwater runoff.

-We are planning a survey to identify veteran trees and potential land suitable for succession planting.
-It will inform the planned project outcomes, one of which is a new sustainable management plan for our trees.
+We have surveyed a 10km stretch of the River Cam, from Baits Bite Lock to Grantchester Meadows, to identify veteran trees and potential land suitable for succession planting.
+The results will inform the planned project outcomes, one of which is a new sustainable management plan for our trees.
 This will help to ensure the health and longevity of our veteran trees.

 We will also produce a guide for landowners to looking after veteran trees.
 It will offer practical advice on how to care for them and promote best practices for their preservation.